anevero/computational_algebra/README.md

-* Some C++2a features are used inside the project (for example, concepts), so you need some modern compiler to build it. clang++-10 was used to create this solution (with CLion IDE, which supports C++2a concepts feature), so it's recommended to work with it (but other compilers can still be used, if they support necessary features).
+* Some C++2a features are used inside the project (for example, concepts), so you need some modern compiler to build it. clang++-10 was used to create this solution (with CLion IDE, which supports C++2a concepts feature), so it's recommended to work with it (but other compilers, like gcc-10, can still be used, if they support necessary features).